danialfarid/ng-file-upload/README.md

 class name for the accepted or rejected drag overs.
 The `pattern` specified or `ngf-pattern` will be used to validate the file's `mime-type` since that is the only property of the file that is reported by the browser on drag.
 So you cannot validate the file name/extension, size or other validations on drag.
 There is also some limitation on some file types which are not reported by Chrome.
-`delay` param is there to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).
+`delay` default is 100, and is used to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).

 **Upload.setDefaults()**:
 If you have many file selects or drops you can set the default values for the directives by calling `Upload.setDefaults(options)`. `options` would be a json object with directive names in camelcase and their default values.